 During times where movement is restricted, as in the case of the current COVID-19 pandemic, the Vital Signs Rapid Roadside Assessments Protocol provides guidelines to capture key qualitative and semiquantitative data biophysical data, supported by photographs, for a large number of sites across the landscape in a quick, efficient manner.

-In an effort to continue M&E capacity development during this time, Conservation International will be developing short videos and PowerPoint tutorials on how to prepare geospatial layers and conduct analysis for country project teams.
-The virtual capacity development initiative will include lessons on best practices and guidelines for remote sensing and how to validate the findings of the remote sensing tools with stakeholders on-the-ground.
+In an effort to continue M&E capacity development during this time, Conservation International has developed a series of short video and PowerPoint tutorials on how to prepare geospatial layers and conduct land degradation analysis for country project teams.
+The virtual capacity development initiative also includes a lesson on best practices and guidelines for remote sensing and how to validate the findings of the remote sensing tools with stakeholders on-the-ground.

 By supporting project teams in accessing and using these tools, and building on past capacity development efforts in country projects, we hope that RFS progress can continue to be tracked against project and programme indicators even during times of restricted movement and uncertainty.
 At the Resilient Food Systems programme, we hope to add to ongoing discussions amongst monitoring and assessment practitioners about the ways in which evaluation can to adapt to the changing situation.